"Heroes" (David Bowie song): Backing track

 Bowie composed the song with multi-instrumentalist Brian Eno (pictured in 2008), who had the word heroes in mind for the initial chord sequence.

 After completing his work co-producing Iggy Pop's Lust for Life (1977) and various promotional events, David Bowie spent a few weeks devising ideas and concepts with multi-instrumentalist Brian Eno for his next studio album.
-One idea was using the same G–D chord sequence he had used for Pop's "Success".
+One idea was using the same D–G chord sequence he had used for Pop's "Success".
 Eno wanted to call it "Heroes", as the sequence "sounded grand and heroic", and "I had that very word – heroes – in my mind."
-According to biographer Chris O'Leary, the word also paid reference to German krautrock band Neu!'s "Hero" (1975).
-Recording for the album took place entirely in West Berlin between July and August 1977 at Hansa Studio 2, a former concert hall converted into a recording studio that had been used by Gestapo officers during World War II as a ballroom and was located about 500 yards from the Berlin Wall.
+According to the biographer Chris O'Leary, the word also paid reference to the German krautrock band Neu!'s "Hero" (1975).
+Recording for the album took place entirely in West Berlin between July and August 1977 at Hansa Studio 2, a former concert hall converted into a recording studio that had been used by Gestapo officers as a ballroom during World War II and was about 500 yards from the Berlin Wall.
 The song was co-produced by Bowie and Tony Visconti, with contributions from Eno.

-The backing track began with Bowie on piano and, returning from Station to Station (1976), the core band of Carlos Alomar on rhythm guitar, George Murray on bass and Dennis Davis on drums.
+The backing track began with Bowie on piano and the core band of Carlos Alomar on rhythm guitar, George Murray on bass and Dennis Davis on drums.
 The band used the initial chord progression, creating a groove that built into a crescendo, lasting eight minutes.
 Alomar devised the underlying riff while Murray and Davis provided the "hypnotic pulse".
-Although he had fed Davis's drums through his Eventide H910 Harmonizer on Low (1977), Visconti used it sparingly on the album "Heroes", only during the mixing stage, and as such, the drum sound is mostly atmospheric to the room.
+Although he had fed Davis's drums through his Eventide H910 Harmonizer on Low (1977), Visconti used it sparingly on the album "Heroes", only during the mixing stage; as such, the drum sound was unaltered.
 He ran Murray's bass through a flanger.